 While this study examined a commercial aircraft project, the similarities of complex system development are strikingly like the broader aerospace and defense (A&D) sector.
-Indeed, Boeing is both a commercial aircraft manufacturer and defense contractor.
-We posit the aerospace-defense world practices two inherently different kinds of system development scheduling.
-There are two kinds of scheduling.
-The first is based on a structured planning (e.g., Critical Path Method [CPM] or Program Evaluation and Review Technique [PERT]).
-The second kind of scheduling is that described in this paper-aspirational scheduling.
-We define an aspirational schedule as one defined by a political or business desire, aim, or goal rather than accepted scheduling techniques.
+Indeed, Boeing is both commercial aircraft manufacturer and defense contractor.
+We hypothesize that A&D programs respond to two inherently different kinds of system development scheduling.
+Standard scheduling methods (and estimates) are generally based on a structured planning (e.g., Critical Path Method [CPM] or Program Review Evaluation Technique [PERT]).
+Another type of scheduling is that described in this paper-aspirational scheduling.
+We define an aspirational schedule as one originating from a political, competitive, or business desire, aim, or goal-rather than experience-based scheduling estimates.